Questions to ask a childminder

-Some childminders are able to offer the free entitlement, its worth asking if this is something you are interested in.
+Some childminders are able to offer the free entitlement, it's worth asking if this is something you are interested in.
 There's more information about the free entitlement in England here.

 Do you work with any assistants?

 Many childminders may work with either assistants or another registered childminder.
 This enables them to care for larger numbers of children if there is sufficient space.
-Children are only allowed to be left for a max of 2 hours in the sole care of an assistant.
+Children are only allowed to be left for a maximum of two hours in the sole care of an assistant.
 Ask about the experience and qualifications of any assistants.

 How do you ensure the safe recruitment of staff?

 If a childminder employs any assistants they will need to have obtained an enhanced Disclosing and Barring Service check (formerly known as a CRB check).
 Anyone over the age of 16 years living in the same house as a childminder must also have this check.

 What activities do you provide?

 Childminders will be providing a range of activities both within the home and out in the community.
 These should meet the needs of children of all ages.
-Make sure you share your children’s particular interests and find out how they could be catered for.
+Make sure you share your child’s particular interests and find out how they could be catered for.

 How do you support children's learning and development?

-Childminders are required to deliver the Early Years Foundation Stage and provide activities that are based on your childs interests and that help them to progress in their development.
+Childminders in England are required to deliver the Early Years Foundation Stage and provide activities that are based on your child's interests and that help them to progress in their development.
 In Wales, childminders work within the National Minimum Standards for Childminding.

 How do you keep parents informed of their child's progress?

-Childminders carry out observations on children that help them to ensure each child is making progress and also identify any area of need.
-They are required to provide ongoing feedback and at the age of between 2 and 3 years provide a progress check.
+Childminders carry out observations of children that help them to ensure each child is making progress and also identify any area of need.
+They are required to provide ongoing feedback and, at the age of between 2 and 3 years provide a progress check.